How to Use LinkedIn Premium to Grow Revenue

 Starting more sales conversations and expanding existing relationships is what social selling is all about.

 Fortunately, a free LinkedIn account enables sales reps to build their online presence and start connecting with prospects, as they build their professional network.
+And since we are here, check out how you can boost your visibility with LinkedIn Kudos.

 Did you know that 62% of decision-makers look for an informative LinkedIn profile when considering talking with a sales rep?